The Economics programme is offered at Uppsala University.

-There are good opportunities to study abroad within the program.
-This is primarily made possible by the fact that the programme contains no compulsory courses apart from the final master thesis.
-We also collaborate at the department level with a few European universities.
-However, students may also choose to study abroad through one of the university level collaborations organised by the international office.
+There are good opportunities to study abroad within the programme.
+This is primarily made possible by the fact that the programme contains no compulsory courses apart from the final Master's thesis.
+We also collaborate at the departmental level with a few European universities.
+However, students may also choose to study abroad through one of the university level collaborations organised by the International Office.The education is given on a scientific basis and is anchored in research.
+You will gradually acquire professionally relevant and research-based knowledge and skills.
+The progression in the programme aims at gradually developing a higher degree of intellectual maturity and greater insights into the more complex issues within the subject.

 You can apply until: